wp-plugins/osm/readme.txt

 3. Showing a track added with a GPX file and popupmarker with photo

 == Changelog ==
+= 0.9 =
+* Feature: display several gpx files with diff. colours in one map
+* Feature: template tags to be used in your theme to show maps at geotagged posts
+* Feature: extend zoom level for mapnik to 18
 = 0.8.7 =
 * WP 2.9 Bugfix: HTML-PopUp-Marker without Customfield-Text produced 'Array'
 * Bugfix: size of bicycle icon